 Instructions

-- In a medium bowl, whisk together the melted coconut oil and coconut sugar.
-Add the egg and vanilla extract, and whisk until smooth.
+- Mix the wet ingredients: In a medium bowl, whisk together the melted coconut oil and coconut sugar.
+Add the egg and vanilla, and whisk until smooth.
 Set aside.

-- In a large bowl, whisk together the gluten-free flour, oats, and baking soda.
-Pour the wet ingredients into the dry ingredients and mix until combined.
+- Combine with the dry ingredients: In a large bowl, whisk together the flour, oats, and baking soda.
+Pour the wet ingredients into the dry and mix until combined.
 Fold in the chocolate chips and toasted walnuts.

-- Scoop the dough into 2-tablespoon-sized portions (use a medium cookie scoop) and roll each into a ball.
-Place on the prepared baking sheet and flatten slightly-they won't spread much while baking.
+- Scoop and flatten: Scoop the dough into 2-tablespoon portions (a medium cookie scoop works well) and roll each into a ball.
+Place on the baking sheet and flatten slightly.
+They won't spread much while baking.

-- Bake for 8-10 minutes, or until the cookies are puffy and the edges are lightly golden brown.
+- Bake: Bake for 8 to 10 minutes, until the cookies are puffy and the edges are lightly golden.
+Pull them while the centers still look slightly soft.

-- Let them cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.
+- Cool: Let them cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.

 Notes